 PCCI developed a predictive model to fulfill the criteria identified as effective.
 This real-time model is designed to predict an individual’s risk of becoming septic within the next 12 hours.

 Instead of relying on traditional ways of detecting the risk of sepsis through a handful of physiologic variables, we cast our net wide and started out with approximately 120 variables as potential predictors, such as socio-demographic, vital signs, co-morbidities, hospital utilization, medical conditions, clinical history, and lab results.

 We trained and tested a Lasso Logistic Regression model, a decision tree and a neural net on 27 months-worth of Inpatient encounters from Parkland.
 Initial data sets included 54,629 encounters and 30,922 patients.
 We chose the Lasso Logistic Regression model as the final model because of its high performance and interpretability by clinical users.
 The resulting model that compared favorably to other community models resulted in:

 - 30% PPV

 A model is useful only if it is actionable and available at point of care.
 PCCI’s Sepsis model is incorporated into clinical workflows through industry-standard APIs.
 The model accesses EHR data in real-time every five minutes and alerts the clinician if the risk is above a certain threshold.
 The risk threshold can be tailored to local populations and clinical best practices of an organization.
 The alerting mechanism can vary based on EHR functionality, but it can include a simple alert, queuing up of order sets based on the risk threshold, and sending a real-time alert to a secure mobile device or pager for a member of the rapid response team.

-Learn more about PCCI’s work, opens in a new window or stay up-to-date with our recent news opens in a new window by following us on Facebook opens in a new window, Twitter opens in a new window and LinkedIn opens in a new window!
+Learn more about PCCI’s work, or stay up-to-date with our recent news by following us on Facebook, Twitter and LinkedIn!